ibadetazemi/Statistical-Modelling-Project/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
 (I had querried the API and examined the data returned.
-Then I had chosen a city covered by the CityBikes API and then had retrieve all available bike stations in that city.
+Then I had chosen a city covered by the CityBikes API and then had retrieved all available bike stations in that city.
 For each bike station, I had used the API to call the latitude, longitude and number of bikes + I had Parse the JSON object into a Pandas dataframe.)

 ## Process
 ### (your step 1)